willbubger/CS456MLModelPlatform/README.md

 ### Responsible AI & Data Handling
 - This app processes all data locally in your browser — nothing is uploaded or stored on external servers.
-- Sample datasets are open-source and contain no personally identifiable information (PII).
+- Sample datasets are AI generated and contain no personally identifiable information (PII).
 - Users are responsible for ensuring that uploaded data complies with privacy and ethical standards.
 - Results are for educational and experimental use only, not for real-world decision-making.